aratz-lasa/py-raft/README.md

 Python **asyncio RAFT** consensus algorithm implementation.

-It is meant to use as a demo, so it just works on your own laptop.
-It is not designed for creating a real cluster phisically distributed.

 ## What is Raft?
 Raft is a consensus algorithm that is designed to be easy to understand.
 It's equivalent to Paxos in fault-tolerance and performance.